Why Headlight is Not Working – Bulb OK

 Another possible issue could be a faulty headlight light switch.

-To replace the multi-function combination switch, it is required that the steering wheel is removed.
-This is a Do-It-Yourself project and should take you no more than two hours.
-An experienced mechanic should be able to replace the switch in about one hour.
+The steering wheel must be removed to replace the multi-function combination switch.
+This is a Do-It-Yourself project that should take you at least two hours, but an experienced mechanic should be able to replace the switch in about one hour.

 Lights Relay